-Insurance Firms Division The Financial Services Authority 25 The North Colonnade Canary Wharf London E14 5HS
+Insurance Firms Division

+The Financial Services Authority

+25 The North Colonnade

+Canary Wharf

+London

+E14 5HS
-Dear Sir or Madam,

-Request for dispensation from actuarial investigation from rule : (insert name of friendly society) hereby requests dispensation the requirement to cause an actuarial investigation to be carried out as at under 5.2 of the FSA Interim Prudential Sourcebook for Friendly Societies for one or more e following reasons - (a) the purposes of the friendly society are such that (1) (b) the nature of the friendly society's business is such that (1) (c) the manner in which the friendly society's business is carried on is such that (1) (d) the scale of the business is such that the contribution income for each year since the previous valuation date has been as follows, the asset as at the valuation date are £ and no changes in rates of benefits or contribution have been made since the previous valuation date. a also attaching a certificate signed by the friendly society's appropriate actuary orting the friendly society's request for a dispensation (2)].
-(Sign ned) Chief Executive Note (1) s . , The actuary's certificate is optional - please delete this sentence if the certificate is provided.
-If an actuary's certificate is to be attached it should be in the form set outleaf. [whe re supporting actuary's certificate is to be attached it should read as follows] I hav e performed an initial investigation as follows:-
+Dear Sir or Madam, Request for dispensation from actuarial investigation (insert name of friendly society) hereby requests dispensation from the requirement to cause an actuarial investigation to be carried out as at under rule 5.2 of the Interim Prudential Sourcebook for Friendly Societies for one or more of the following reasons -(a) the purposes of the friendly society are such that (1) (b) the nature of the friendly society's business is such that (1) (c) the manner in which the friendly society's business is carried on is such that (1) (d) the scale of the business is such that the contribution income for each year since the previous valuation date has been as follows, the assets as at the valuation date are £ and no changes in rates of benefits or contributions have been made since the previous valuation date.
+[I am also attaching a certificate signed by the friendly society's appropriate actuary supporting the friendly society's request for a dispensation (2)].
+(Signed) Chief Executive Notes

+- (1) Please provide details of why the friendly society is seeking dispensation; - (2) The actuary's certificate is optional please delete this sentence if the certificate is not provided.
+If an actuary's certificate is to be attached it should be in the form set out overleaf.

+[where supporting actuary's certificate is to be attached it should read as follows]

+I have performed an initial investigation as follows:-